sunshouxing/Pyramid/README.md

 # Pyramid
-tools for science data analysis with python
+Toolkit for science data analysis with python

 [demo] traitsui and chaco demoes for study.
+[main] main source files of Pyramid.